Skip to content

 Rectus Abdominis: Abdominal Pain

 Dysfunction with the rectus abdominis can cause a host of symptoms, including pain around the sternum, lower abdomen, and bands of pain across the middle and lower back.
 The muscle can also contribute to heartburn, indigestion, and feeling bloated.
 Are you having UTI symptoms or problems with incontinence?
-Trigger points in the rectus abdominis and other abdominal muscles may cause and contribute to your woes.
+Trigger points in the rectus abdominis and other abdominal muscles may contribute to your woes.

 Where Is The Rectus Abdominis Muscle?